prasannavl/prasannavl.com/content/published/2017/11/the-language-journeyman.md

 So, as my journey into video encoding went deeper, I got lost into learning C++, as I had to use COM+ (Component Object Model), to access deeper Windows layers, which also led me to really master C, and not toy with it.
 However, the amount of learning I had to do overwhelmed me.
 I had eventually decided to stop EasyAVC, and I was nearing my high school exams, and already the diversions has made me go-to school sleep deprived on a regular basis.
 However, while I was proficient with C#, the marshalling layers, and interfacing with C still baffled the 16 year old me.
 Instead, I explored directly using C++ frameworks like WxWidgets, Qt, and GTK (C here).
 Now, the GTK and QT diversion took me into the depths of GNOME, KDE and Linux.
 I loved QT.
 Became quite proficient at it.
 But this is where my high school computing journey ends.

 This was the point when I really got my bearings together on C/C++, memory allocations, the numerous dark magic that go with the heap, stack, and better idea on Windows internals.
 Believe it or not, for a high school kid, this information was so hard to find freely on the internet those days.
 I had to put the pieces together little by little.

+> I keep coming back to C/C++, to this day.
+After-all, C ABIs are at the core of everything we use today.
+Even for cross-platform GUIs,  Qt is something I dabble with more than just a few times.

 <hr/>